 6. Has your institution or medical school joined the Planetary Health Alliance and/or the Global Consortium on Climate and Health Education?
 2 Yes, the medical school has joined the Planetary Health Alliance and/or the Global Consortium on Climate and Health Education.
 1 Yes, the institution has joined the Planetary Health Alliance and/or the Global Consortium on Climate and Health Education, but the medical school specifically has not.
 0 No, the institution has not joined the Planetary Health Alliance or the Global Consortium on Climate and Health Education.
-Score explanation: The University of Bristol does not appear on either of these lists.
+Score explanation: Cardiff medical school has not joined these groups.